-Now that you've designed your story by adding two sprites and a backdrop, it's time to sequence some dialogue to develop your plot.
+Now that you've designed your story by adding two sprites and a backdrop, it's time to sequence some dialog to develop your plot.

-Watch the video to learn how to do it, then try it on your own.
+Watch the video to learn how to do it and then try it on your own.

-Remember today’s challenge: In the previous step, you should have added a “say for 2 seconds” block for one of your sprites and filled it in with a starter phrase.
-Now, it’s time to extend the dialogue by adding a response from your other sprite.
-To do this, click on the second sprite and drag out another “say for 2 seconds” block.
+In the previous step, you should have added a save for two seconds block for one of your sprites, and filled it in with a starter phrase.

 For this example, the duck is going to respond, "I could say the same thing to you."